-The Seddons' four children were Sara Elizabeth Dynes, William Henry Seddon Jr. and two unnamed infant sons who died between 1900 and 1910.
+The Seddons together produced four children -- Sara Elizabeth Dynes and William Henry Seddon Jr. in addition to two unnamed infant sons who passed away between 1900 and 1910.
+One of the unnamed infants died at birth on May 20, 1908, caused by "malposition" of the fetus.

 The Seddons lived over the years at Sherbondy Hollow and Brownsville, Fayette County.
 When the federal census was taken in 1900, the newlyweds are shown to have made their home in Jefferson Township, Fayette County.
 Henry's occupation that year was as a "station engineer."
 Among their neighbors were families from England, Austria and Sweden.